 ** Note ** This article has received some comments that miss the point.
 This topic here is about a trout.
 It’s not about a population of trout.
-Surely, we all recognize that the brown trout introduced over a hundred years ago into various parts of the United States are now wild trout, and they act like it.
+Surely, we all recognize that the brown trout, introduced over a hundred years ago into various parts of the United States, are now wild trout.
+And they act like it.
 That’s a good example.
 But again, this article is about what happens when a trout is stocked in a stream.
-Does that trout take on the characteristics of a wild fish?
+Does that one trout take on the characteristics of a wild fish?

 It’s in the Genes

 The best wild trout come from a gene pool that has existed in the watershed for generations.
 Perhaps it’s a native population of brook trout, present in the Appalachian streams since the last ice age.
 Or maybe it’s a strain of German brown trout, introduced to many American river systems in the late 1800’s.
 In both cases, these trout are wild.
 And their genes are largely unaffected by the progress and intrusions of mankind.
 The best wild trout populations are specific to their own river systems, and they’ve adapted to the seasonal highs and lows, to whatever the decades of chance have brought to the collective population.
 The strength to thrive and persist is in those wild genes.

 Hatchery trout are the opposite of all that.
 Most stocked trout are from hatchery strains that have been genetically selected to grow fast and feed aggressively.
 Fish farming is a business.
 So hatcheries promote trout strains that live best in a hatchery.